 I pass on to propositions of existence.
 "Caesar crosses the Rubicon," you do not see that it's a relation.
 I say: the predicate is contained in the subject, in the notion of the subject.
 Yes, but the predicate is the very relation, it is included in the subject "Caesar."
 Fine.
 But you will tell me, the subject "Caesar," at least him, he is all alone, it's one subject.
 Whereas 1, 2, and 3, there are three.
-Well no, the subject "Caesar," he is no longer all alone since the subject "Caesar" includes the entire world, and the entire world is constituted not only by the subject "Caesar," but by the subject "Adam," the subject "Alexander," the subject "Nero," the subject you, me, etc.
+Well no, the subject "Caesar," he is no longer all alone since the subject "Caesar," but by the subject "Caesar," but by the subject "Caesar," but by the subject "Adam," the subject "Alexander," the subject "Nero," the subject you, me, etc.